Vivid Trace 1.4 Messages and Codes

 This document details the error and warning messages and their codes issued by Vivid Trace.
 Messages are indexed by message code and explain the conditions that resulted in the message and what actions can be taken to remediate the situation.
+Entries are listed by message code in alpha-numeric order.
 This document covers the following topics:

 Message type discriminator: